radivot/myelo/README.md

 ## Neutrophil dynamics in response to chemotherapy and G-CSF (Zhuge, Lei and Mackey, 2012)
 This model captures ringing in neutrophil counts arising due to pure delays in their production being difficult to control.
-We focus on the simplified model in which number of quiescent (Q) hematopoietic stem cells (HSC) is held constant.
+We focus on the simplified model in which the number of quiescent (Q) hematopoietic stem cells (HSC) is held constant.

-First we load libraries and see that zhugePars parameter values match those in Table 1.
+First we load libraries and see that zhugePars values match Table 1.
 ```
 library(tidyverse)
 library(deSolve)